 3. Agreements with Incyte Corporation

-On January 8, 2018, the Company also entered into a Stock Purchase Agreement with Incyte (the “Stock Purchase Agreement”) whereby, for an aggregate purchase price of $10.0 million, Incyte purchased 793,021 shares of the Company’s common stock at $12.61 per share.
-Under the terms of the Stock Purchase Agreement, the shares were purchased at 30% premium over the volume-weighted sale price of the shares of the Company’s common stock over the fifteen (15) trading day period immediately preceding the date of the Stock Purchase Agreement.
+In January 2018, the Company also entered into a Stock Purchase Agreement with Incyte (the “Stock Purchase Agreement”) whereby, for an aggregate purchase price of $10.0 million, Incyte purchased 793,021 shares of the Company’s common stock at $12.61 per share.
+Under the terms of the Stock Purchase Agreement, the shares were purchased at a 30% premium over the volume-weighted sale price of the shares of the Company’s common stock over the 15 trading day period immediately preceding the date of the Stock Purchase Agreement.

-The Company has identified a single performance obligation which includes a (i) research license that Incyte retains as long as there remains an unexercised option (the “Research License”) and (ii) research and development services provided during the Research Term (the “Research Services”).
+The Company has identified a single performance obligation which includes (i) a research license that Incyte retains as long as there remains an unexercised option (the “Research License”) and (ii) research and development services provided during the research term.
 The Collaboration Agreement includes options to (x) obtain additional time to exercise the license options for certain targets designated as definitive validation targets and (y) obtain license rights to each validated target, both of which were not considered by the Company’s management to be material rights, and therefore not performance obligations, at inception.
-The Company’s management believes the options do not provide a material right to the customer that it would receive without entering into the contract principally because the option fees are at least equal to the standalone selling price for the underlying goods.
-The Research License is not considered distinct as Incyte cannot benefit from the Research License without the Research Services that are separately identifiable in the contract.
-The Research License only allows Incyte to evaluate the targets developed as part of the conduct of the Research Services under the research plan or conduct work allocated to them during the Research Term.
-Incyte cannot extract any benefit from the Research License without the Research Services, including the provision of data package information, performed by the Company.
-As such, these two promises are deemed inputs to a combined output (the delivery of data package allowing Incyte to make an option exercise decision) and are bundled into a single performance obligation (the “Research License and Research Service Performance Obligation”).

-During the three and nine months ended September 30, 2018, the Company recognized revenue of approximately $0.4 million and $1.2 million, respectively, under the Collaboration Agreement.
-As of September 30, 2018, the Company has deferred revenue outstanding under the Collaboration Agreement of approximately $11.1 million, of which $7.1 million and $4.0 million were classified as current and long-term, respectively, on the Company’s condensed consolidated balance sheets.
+During the three and nine months ended September 30, 2019, the Company recognized $0.6 million and $1.5 million of revenue, respectively, and $0.4 million and $1.2 million during the three and nine months ended September 30, 2018, respectively, that was previously deferred under the Collaboration Agreement.
+As of September 30, 2019, the Company has deferred revenue outstanding under the Collaboration Agreement of approximately $8.7 million, of which $1.1 million and $7.6 million were classified as short and long-term, respectively, on the Company’s condensed consolidated balance sheets.

-The following table presents the changes in the Company’s deferred revenue liabilities for the nine months ended September 30, 2018 (in thousands):
+The following table presents the changes in deferred revenue for the nine months ended September 30, 2019 (in thousands):